 As the smart contracts on Ethereum are powered by the blockchain, developers can create applications that never go offline and cannot be edited by third parties.

-These are just two of countless examples, though.
+These are just two of the countless available examples, though.

 A good way to think of smart contracts is to imagine purchasing a house.
 Usually, this process requires third parties, such as a lawyer and a broker.
-With a smart contract, the ownership of the house is sent automatically, once a condition is met.
+With a smart contract, the ownership of the house is sent automatically, once the conditions are met.

 This is applicable to many different scenarios.
 Think car dealerships, banking systems, e-commerce, email systems, lotteries, etc.

-This is why the possibilities with building on Ethereum are endless.
+This is why the possibilities of building on Ethereum are endless.